aws/aws-sam-cli/designs/sam-config.md

 Goal
 ----

-App level Configuration files are tested alongside SAM CLI and are expected to work seamlessly with meaningful error messages to steer users towards using app level configuration files to manage their app workflows.
+Configuration files are tested alongside SAM CLI and are expected to work seamlessly with meaningful error messages to steer users towards using configuration file to manage their app workflows.

 Pre-requesites
 --------------